 Since 1896 Volunteers of America has supported and empowered America’s most vulnerable groups, including veterans, at-risk youth, the frail elderly, men and women returning from prison, the homeless, people with disabilities, and those recovering from addictions.

 Goodwill Communications began distributing Volunteers of America PSA campaigns in 1999, and the early campaigns we distributed on their behalf addressed the organization’s mission, as part of a branding effort, primarily to support fund raising.

 All of these campaigns were distributed to over 1,000 local broadcast TV stations and 200 national networks.
-And, as with all the campaigns we have distributed in the past 35 years, they were thoroughly evaluated, so we knew what was working and where more work was needed.
+And, as with all the campaigns we have distributed, they were thoroughly evaluated, so we knew what was working and where more work was needed.

 The most dramatic TV PSA we distributed was called Speeches, which included poignant photos of homeless and needy people with speech excerpts from famous political leaders.
 A second one titled: Stats recited facts about poverty with stirring music in the background.